JanDonnermayer/GraphQLClient/README.md

 # GraphQLClient

-A websocket-based client for Hasura GraphQlEngine
+A websocket-based client for Apollo.